 Leave the bottle on your front porch with the instruction sheet for collection.

 Note: We want to test the amount of lead and copper in the water when it sits in the pipes overnight.
 This gives us an idea of how much lead might be leaching into the water from the pipes.
-We’d like to avoid having the water set for to long or not long enough.
+We’d like to avoid having the water set for too long or not long enough.
+If the water sets too long in the pipes, it can cause an artificially high result.

 Step 5: Wait 3-4 weeks for results